pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

  > Guilliard, I., Sanner, S., Trevizan, F. W., & Williams, B. C. "Nonhomogeneous time mixed integer linear programming formulation for traffic signal control," Transportation Research Record, pp. 128--138 2595(1), 2016

-The BLX model can be used for evaluating various control methodologies.
-The current RDDL implementations control the states of the traffic lights in the network in order to minimize the total travel time of the vehicles in the network.
-The actions available for each traffic light either advance the current green phase, or switch to another phase.

 ## RDDL implementation
 We now describe several details of the RDDL implementation of the BLX model to help